Kanji (wrestler): Revolution Pro Wrestling (2021–present)

 Kanji's first title defense of the Southside Women's title in RevPro was on 7 February 2021, at Epic Encounters 8, where she successfully defended the title against Bobbi Tyler.
 Kanji continued to hold the title until 17 December 2022, at RevPro Uprising, where she lost the title to Dani Luna.

+On August 29, 2026, at RevPro's 14th Anniversary Show, she defeated Alexxis Falcon to win the Undisputed British Women's Championship.

 Progress Wrestling (2021–present)

-Kanji made her Progress debut on 27 February 2021, at Chapter 105: Bring The Thunder, winning a Progress Women's Championship #1 contender's match also involving Taonga, Millie McKenzie, Lana Austin, Mercedez Blaze and Alexxis Flacon and Gisele Shaw.
+Kanji made her Progress debut on 27 February 2021, at Chapter 105: Bring The Thunder, winning a Progress Women's Championship #1 contender's match also involving Taonga, Millie McKenzie, Lana Austin, Mercedez Blaze and Alexxis Falcon and Gisele Shaw.
 Soon after, due to COVID-19 travel restrictions, reigning Progress World Women's Championship Jinny was forced to vacate the title.
 Therefore, a three match series between Shaw and Kanji was announced to determine the new champion.
 Kanji won the series 2–1 against Shaw to win the vacant title.
 Shortly after Shaw won the vacant title at PROGRESS Chapter 117, Kanji defeated Shaw to win the women's title for the second time on 5 June 2022, at Chapter 135: Super Strong Style 16 Tournament Edition 2022.
 Several months later, she lost the women's title again, this time to Lana Austin, at PROGRESS Chapter 146: They Think It's All Over... on 27 November 2022.